Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach

-The leading eigenvalues of the transition matrices estimated for different values of the solar constant are represented in figure \ref{fig:polesW2SBSICNH} for the NH SIC.
-The first eigenvalue, represented in red, is always 0 and is associated with the invariant density of the transition matrix, which is a projection of the actual invariant measure of the system.
-The slowest relaxation time in the series of exponentials in (\ref{eq:ccfDecomp}) is determined by the real part of the second eigenvalue and is given in the upper-right corner of figure \ref{fig:polesW2SBSICNH}.
-Finally, the first five secondary eigenvalues are represented in blue to help following their evolution.
-The main result here is that, in agreement with the slower decay of correlations of the NH SIC observed in figure \ref{fig:ACF}(a), the leading secondary eigenvalues get closer and closer to the imaginary axis, as the solar constant nears its critical value.
-Furthermore, that the leading eigenvalues have vanishing imaginary part agrees with the fact that no periodicity is found in the correlation functions represented figure \ref{fig:ACF}(a).
+The main result here is that, in agreement with the slower decay of correlations of the NH SIC observed in figure \ref{fig:ACF}(a), the leading (secondary) reduced unstable resonances get closer and closer to the unit circle, as the solar constant nears its critical value.
+Furthermore, that the leading eigenvalues have vanishing imaginary part agrees with the fact that no oscillations are found in the correlation functions represented figure \ref{fig:ACF}(a).